manunamz/jekyll-namespaces/README.md

 Namespaces are dilineated by dots, `like.this.md`.

-Missing levels will be processed and !?marked?! as missing.
+Missing levels will not break the build.
+They will be processed and marked as missing.

 ## Development